Azure/azure-openapi-validator/docs/rules.md

 Please refer to [system-data-in-properties-bag.md](./system-data-in-properties-bag.md) for details.

-### TagsAreTopLevelPropertiesOnly
+### TagsAreNotAllowedForProxyResources

 Validates that `tags` is not defined in the properties bag, but rather as a top-level property.

-Please refer to [tags-are-top-level-properties-only.md](./tags-are-top-level-properties-only.md) for details.
+Please refer to [tags-are-not-allowed-for-proxy-resources.md](./tags-are-not-allowed-for-proxy-resources.md) for details.

 ### TenantLevelAPIsNotAllowed